ergoplatform/ergodocs/docs/faq/general.md

 Ergo follows a soft-forkability approach --- if a supermajority (90%+) of the network accepts a new feature, it is activated; however, old nodes that do not upgrade continue to operate normally and skip over this feature validation.
 Disruptive hard forks should be avoided in Ergo unless critical.

-Ergo mining will always be stable, unlike Bitcoin and other PoW currencies, in which mining may become unstable after the emission period.
-Second, state size growth becomes controllable and predictable, reducing hardware requirements for Ergo miners.
-Third, by collecting storage fees from outdated boxes, miners return lost coins to circulation, preventing a steady decrease in the circulating supply due to lost keys.
-To achieve survivability, Ergo provides economic and technical improvements, the most central of which is a storage fee component which plays an important role in Ergo's stability.

-All cryptocurrencies rely on contributions from the scientific research community.
-Gladly Ergo brings it to the core!

 ### [EIP-0027](https://github.com/ergoplatform/eips/blob/master/eip-0027.md)

 With the updated emission schedule described, re-emission (with 3 ERG re-emission rewards per block) would be enough for 4,566,336 blocks (~17.38 years).